 Writers Richard Silver and Sean J Hume explore their relationship amid a social and sexual revolution with wit and humour, focusing strongly on Orton’s promiscuous lifestyle and success before touching on Halliwell’s unstable mental health with sufficient dramatic effect in the second half.
 However, despite Rowney’s stellar performance as Halliwell in his final moments, the denouement is a little too hasty, leaving an air of aloofness instead of a wave of dramatic resonance.
 Perhaps the ending, and the story, is better suited to a play rather than the musical genre.
 Given the relevance today of gay rights and social issues around same-sex marriage, it would be refreshing, and adverse to the usual cliché of using comedy when reflecting homosexual themes, to deal with these subjects in a more serious light.

 Nonetheless, even though the ending leaves you a little cool, what McCarthy successfully creates is a humorous, vividly entertaining musical in a wonderfully warm and unique venue, if you can overcome the occasional rattling of overpassing trains.

-Orton is on at Above the Stag until 4th May 2014, for further information or to book visit here.
+Orton is at Above the Stag until 4th May 2014.
+For further information or to book visit the theatre’s website here.